 Richland County Children Services provides Protective Services with our priority of helping families keep their children safe from abuse and neglect.
-Social workers provide casework management by coordinating and making referrals for a variety of services such as: mental and behavioral health services, drug abuse treatment, parenting training, domestic violence advocate, and coordination of family team meetings.
+Caseworkers provide casework management by coordinating and making referrals for a variety of services such as: mental and behavioral health services, drug abuse treatment, parenting training, domestic violence advocate, and coordination of family team meetings.

 Richland County Children Services offers Kinship services by assisting families in obtaining benefits and services.